 Participation - Involving users in defining your project goals

-Aptivate’s core belief is that people should have a right to participate in decisions that affect their lives.
+Aptivate’s core belief is that people have the right to participate in decisions that affect their lives.
 Therefore we seek to enable and facilitate participation as fully and as early as is realistic in our projects.

 In order to build a deeper understanding of the requirements we recommend involving real end-users at every stage of the process.
-This ensure the end product provides a real solution to their needs.
+This ensures the end product provides a real solution to real needs.